thomasWeise/aitoa/book/structure/termination/README.md

 This also usually equivalent to the number of candidate solutions that were generated, i.e., the number of times the representation mapping was applied.
 This is a machine-independent time measure which cannot be influenced by any outside effects.
 Using it also makes sense because in many domains, the objective function with the representation mapping are the most time-consuming elements of the optimization process.
+FEs then are somehow equivalent to "algorithm steps," which are the basis for [theoretical runtime analysis](http://en.wikipedia.org/wiki/Analysis_of_algorithms).
-Hence, reducing the FEs needed to get a certain solution quality is a primary concern.
+Hence, reducing the FEs needed to get a certain solution quality is a primary research concern.

 The downside of using FEs is that there is no well-defined relationship with the runtime.
 A big problem in scientific work is that different algorithms may require vastly different amounts of runtime for one FE.
 The search steps in a local search may have [algorithmic complexity](http://en.wikipedia.org/wiki/Analysis_of_algorithms#Orders_of_growth) of $\bigO{1}$ while those of an ant colony optimization approach may have $\bigO{n^2}$, where $n$ is the number of decision variables.
-Assuming that one step of the local search would take as long as one step of the ant colony optimization algorithm would thus be grossly unfair.
+Assuming that one step of the local search would take as long as one step of the ant colony optimization algorithm would then be grossly unfair.
 Also, FEs do not capture any complexity or time spent in book-keeping or mangament not related to the generation of candidate solutions.
 Still, they are one of the most important time measures in research.